UTHRAGIRI2005/actodo/README.md

-# 📝 Actodo - Task Management App
+# 📝 Actodo - React Todo Application

-Actodo is a simple and responsive Todo application built using **React** and **Tailwind CSS**.
+Actodo is a simple and responsive Todo application built using **React (Legacy Version)** and **Tailwind CSS**.
-It allows users to create an account, log in, and manage their daily tasks efficiently.
+This project includes authentication pages (Login & Signup) and a main Todo dashboard where users can manage their daily tasks.

 ---